cyber-veerjot/Cybersecurity-Portfolio-2026/Part1_Activities/Activities.md

 ### Identified Security Concepts:
 1. **Surveillance Systems (CCTV Cameras)**
 CCTV cameras are installed in lecture halls, libraries, entrances, and outdoor areas.
 These cameras continuously monitor activity and help deter theft, vandalism, and suspicious behaviour.
-2. **Access Control Systems (Student ID Cards)**
+2. **Access Control Systems (Staff Only)**
-Certain rooms require student ID card access.
-This ensures that only authorised students and staff or who has a card  can enter restricted areas such as labs or staff-only zones.
+A door in a workplace that reads "Staff Only/Authorized Personnel Only."
+The sign makes it very obvious that only employees are permitted inside after that point.
+By restricting access to just those who are authorized, this straightforward physical access control helps safeguard critical data and back-office spaces.
 3. **Security On-Campus**
 Campus security personnel are present around campus, especially during late hours and there’s also an emergency contact present everywhere.
 They monitor activities, respond to incidents, and ensure overall safety.
 4. **Alarm Systems**